rapid7/insightconnect-plugins/zenhub/help.md

 # Description

 The [Zenhub](https://www.zenhub.com) plugin allows for agile project management in GitHub.
-This plugin will allow you to manage issues, epics, and pipelines in a ZenHub enable Git repository.
+This plugin will allow you to manage issues, epics, and pipelines in a ZenHub enabled Git repository.
+Kaban boards to plan projects, reports to track progress and give predicted release dates.
 This plugin utilizes the [Zenhub API](https://github.com/ZenHubIO/API) to manage ZenHub Epics, Pipelines, and Estimates.

 # Key Features

 * Create an Issue
 * Create an Epic
-* Move an issue to another pipeline

 # Requirements